Michigan Democratic Party: Leadership

 Officers of the DSCC plus the Democratic National Committee members constitute the Executive Committee of the DSCC.
 The Executive Committee addresses policy questions in between the meetings of the DSCC.
 The Executive Committee is also responsible for drawing up a 2-year budget for the DSCC at a spring meeting in odd-numbered years.

 Current officeholders

-The Michigan Democratic Party controls all four statewide offices and holds a majority of seats in the Michigan House of Representatives and Michigan Senate.
-Democrats hold both of Michigan's U.S. Senate seats, seven of the state's 13 U.S. House seats, and majorities on the elected governing boards of the University of Michigan, Michigan State University, and Wayne State University as well as a majority on the State Board of Education.
+The Michigan Democratic Party controls all four statewide offices and a majority in the Michigan Senate.
+Democrats hold both of Michigan's U.S. Senate seats, six of the state's 13 U.S. House seats, and majorities on the elected governing boards of the University of Michigan, Michigan State University, and Wayne State University as well as a majority on the State Board of Education.

 Members of Congress

 U.S. Senate

 Democrats have controlled both of Michigan's seats in the U.S. Senate since 2000:

 U.S. House of Representatives

-Out of the 13 seats Michigan is apportioned in the U.S. House of Representatives, seven are held by Democrats:
+Out of the 13 seats Michigan is apportioned in the U.S. House of Representatives, six are held by Democrats: